Vanille-N/website/data/treebor/src/core.md

 locations, but only read accesses on other locations.

-This allows for different bytes of a single piece of data to be borrowed independently, which permits separare references to different indexes of an array or to different fields of a `struct`{.rust}: as long as the borrows are on disjoint parts of memory (and even if it is impossible to guarantee at compile-time that those parts are disjoint, but they happen to be at runtime) the behavior according to
+This allows for different bytes of a single piece of data to be borrowed independently, which permits separate references to different indexes of an array or to different fields of a `struct`{.rust}: as long as the borrows are on disjoint parts of memory (and even if it is impossible to guarantee at compile-time that those parts are disjoint, but they happen to be at runtime) the behavior according to